randallard/prisoners-dilemma-docs/docs/development-journal/entry-015.md

 ### Phase 3: Verification

-After implementing these changes, I ran the existing test suite to verify that:
+After implementing these changes, Ryan ran the existing test suite to verify that:
 - All tests still pass without modification
 - The behavior of the service remains consistent
 - No regressions were introduced by the immutability changes